 Rabokki

 Tteokbokki + Ramen = Rabokki.

-Tteokbokki is a popular Korean streetfood, made out of chewy rice cakes (naturally gluten free) and a fiery red sauce.
+Tteokbokki is a popular Korean street food, made out of chewy rice cakes (naturally gluten free) and a fiery red sauce.
 The word “tteok” means “rice cakes” and “bokki” refers to “bokkeum,” which means “stir fried.”
 “Rabokki” is what happens when you mix tteokbokki with ramen noodles.
 So, if you like tteokbokki (which most people do) and you like ramen noodles (I mean…who doesn’t like ramen noodles?), you will LOVE Rabokki.

 This Dish Is SPICY!!

 Be prepared, however, for some heat.
 This dish is not for the faint of heart.
-There are entire TV shows in Korea devoted to seeing how people react to the spiciest tteokbokki in Korea.
+There are entire TV shows in Korea devoted to seeing how people react to the spiciest tteokbokki.
 How does it get so spicy, you ask?
 Gochugaru, which is Korean pepper powder or Korean chili flakes.
 Gochugaru (literally translated “chili powder”) is derived from Korean chilis.
 How does gochugaru relate to the popular “gochujang”?
 Gochujang, which translates into “chili sauce” is also derived from the same Korean chili; however, it’s “saucified,” if you will, by adding sweeteners, brown rice flour or wheat, and fermented bean paste (doenjang).
 Both gochujang and gochugaru will play a role in this recipe.

 What do the rice cakes taste like?
 Some people liken them to gluten free gnocchi, only chewier.
 There is a definite bite to tteokbokki, not just because of the heat.
-Adding ramen noodles simply add another component to have fun digging around for in the pan.
+Adding ramen noodles simply adds another component to have fun digging around for in the pan.
 Before going vegan, one of my favorite Korean bars used to make rabokki with rice cakes, ramen noodles, tempura sweet potatoes, and deep fried dumplings!
 The idea is, you can pretty much add whatever you like to this dish, as long as you make enough sauce to coat it all in glorious fiery heat.

 A Few Tips To Make The BEST Rabokki EVER.

-• If you can only find frozen ones (that’s all right!), pop.em in the microwave for about a minute, until they are just starting to soften.
+• If you can only find frozen ones (that’s all right!), pop ’em in the microwave for about a minute, until they are just starting to soften.

 • Marinate ricecakes in a little sesame oil to get them nice and soft.

-• Use dried shitake mushrooms in lieu of fresh ones—they pack way more favor and you just need to add a cup of filtered water to reconstitute them.
+• Use dried shitake mushrooms in lieu of fresh ones—they pack way more flavor and you just need to add a cup of filtered water to reconstitute them.
 Then, you can save the water and use it as a broth!

+Rabokki